Royal Crowns and Gemstones: What Makes Them So Majestic?

 • Total Weight of the Crown: 2.3 Kg

-• Worn in specific moments and symbolizes historical roots
+• Worn in specific moments and symbolises historical roots

 Gemstones on St. Edward’s Crown

-Sapphires, amethyst stone, and aquamarines also formed the central part of this crown, adding to its overall splendour.
+Sapphires, amethysts, and aquamarines also formed the central part of this crown, adding to its overall splendour.

 Read More: Gemstones in Royal Families Worldwide